solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

-Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor][39], [Log Analytics], and [Azure Sentinel].
+Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
 In addition to the Azure-based tools, security information and event management (SIEM) systems can be configured to consume these logs as well.

-Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
+Alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
 If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address the event.

 The monitoring content will be focused on these concepts: